oum918/capital-one-training-1/1_intro_to_influxdata/5_schema_design/README.md

 ## 6C.
 Create a continuous query that moves data from the 24 hour rentention policy to the `"default"` retention policy.

-## 7. Create and `influx_stress` script that will generate load data for your system.
+## 7. Create an `influx_stress` script that will generate load data for your system.
 See the documentation on `influx_stress` for more information on how to generate load.